 The cold November winds signal the return of winter as well as the mass migration of waterfowl in northern Illinois.
 These birds are flying south, staying just ahead of freezing bodies of water.
-In late autumn and early winter, the lagoons at the Chicago Botanic Garden, as well as the Skokie River, attract migratory waterfowl to feed and rest before they continue their journey.
-Mallards are plentiful, but careful observers might also discover one or more of a diminutive diving duck called the Bufflehead, the smallest diving duck in North America.
+In late autumn and early winter, the lakes of the Chicago Botanic Garden, as well as the Skokie River, attract migratory waterfowl to feed and rest before they continue their journey.
+Mallards are plentiful, but careful observers might also discover one or more of a diminutive diving duck called the bufflehead, the smallest diving duck in North America.

 Buffleheads are considered among the fastest flying of all waterfowl.
 Their small size and anatomical structure make them look like flying torpedoes.
-A tiny duck beating its wings rapidly over the lagoon in November may very well be a Bufflehead.
+A tiny duck beating its wings rapidly over a lake in November may very well be a bufflehead.

 Occasionally, buffleheads will remain in northern Illinois for the winter, but most are gone by early December and won't be back until March, when the ice begins to melt and the aquatic critters below awaken from their winter snooze.
 The only place to find a bufflehead during extremely cold winters in northern Illinois is on Lake Michigan or other very large bodies of water that haven't completely frozen over.

 When the buffleheads return in spring, they'll be flying to forests of the northern United States and Canada, where they choose abandoned holes of northern flickers and other animals in which to lay their eggs.